delight-im/PHP-Auth/README.md

 Should your database tables for this library need a common prefix, e.g. `my_users` instead of `users` (and likewise for the other tables), pass the prefix (e.g. `my_`) as the third parameter to the constructor, which is named `$dbTablePrefix`.
 This is optional and the prefix is empty by default.

+During development, you may want to disable the request limiting or throttling performed by this library.
+To do so, pass `false` to the constructor as the fourth argument, which is named `$throttling`.
+The feature is enabled by default.

 ### Registration (sign up)

 ```php